 If unlike me you’re a Harry Potter fan, the narrow, cloggy streets leading up to the entrance of the monastery will remind you of Diagon Alley.

-If you’re lucky, you could witness a rare “super tide,” which surrounds the monastery and turning it into an actual island.
+If you’re lucky, you could witness a rare “super tide,” which surrounds the monastery and turns it into an actual island.
 In 2015, the bridge, along which visitors walk to get to the abbey, was entirely flooded by this tide.
 Some say we should visit this monument before we find out how the rising sea levels will affect it.

 There are a few reasons to visit this area.
 For starters, in the nearby city of Caen, there is the Memorial Museum dedicated to the history of World War II.